Chalysis/Markovid/README.md

 # Dataset
 For this project we will be using a partial dataset from [Secretaría de Salud](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico/resource/477a3ac2-3f40-4c78-8b7f-f3615144bc26), this dataset is available [here](https://mega.nz/file/v0clEQSA#E27P6xbheE5z0Jf-4g4oOpnYLZFWfkMew95DIa3hsgA)

+# Results
+The expected results are
+* A complete Markov chain that describes the pandemic.
+* Contagion, hospitalisation and death rate.
+* Plots that show the progress of the pandemic.